JacobTheis/secret-shopper/PLANNING-DOC.md

 | Target Retrieval   | Retrieve the target from the database or file                                                                              |
 | Targets Gathering  | Gather information about the target automatically                                                                           |

+#### Target Model

+The target will be created by the user.
+It will consist of the following information:
+- Name
+- Street Address
+- City
+- State
+- Zip
+- Phone Number
+- Email Address
+- Website
+- Owner(s)
+- Property Manager

 ### Secret Shop Communication and Data Gathering